manishrjain/rentobuy/brisk.md

 Maybe you'll discover that buying makes sense if you stay 7+ years, but renting wins if you might move in 3.
 Maybe you'll find that your "investment property" is actually underperforming the S&P 500.
 Maybe you'll realize the house you thought was too expensive actually builds more wealth than renting—or vice versa.

 The point is: now you'll know.

+One caveat: neither stock market returns nor housing appreciation is guaranteed.
+Past performance, of course, is no guarantee of future results.
+Markets move any which way, and people react differently to the same events.
+If you're the type who would panic-sell stocks when the market tanks 20% in a year, but can remain calm even if your home value drops 10%—then the equation changes for you.
+Maybe buying and holding an asset helps you sleep better at night.
+Brisk can't give you nerves of steel.
+But it can help you make a more informed decision today, based on available information.

 **[Try Brisk Calculator →](https://manishrjain.com/brisk)**